KouroshKSH/Bug-Severity-Prediction-via-ML-Models/README.md

-# Bug-Severity-Prediction-via-ML-Models
-This project focused on developing machine learning (ML) models to predict the severity of software bugs based on their descriptions.
-The task involved training classifiers to assign severity labels to bug reports, with performance evaluated based on macro precision.
 # Bug Severity Prediction Project Report
+In this project, the classifier has to predict a severity label given a bug’s summary.
+The `summary` and `severity` columns are assigned to every unique bug (given their `bug_id`).
+The models were evaluated based on Macro Precision, as stated in the rules of the Kaggle competition.
+Finally, the model with the best performance was chosen as our final submission.

 ## Team Members
 - Ozan Parlayan